 Miraflores for many years was the go-to place for tourists to stay in Lima, Peru.
 But then Barranco started tidying itself up.
 Barranco was quite run down until recently.
 In 2014 Hotel B opened and put Barranco on the map for tourists.
 Since then other hotels have appeared, and the area has continued to rise in popularity and attractiveness.

 Miraflores is much busier in terms of traffic and people and much more commercial.
 You can find department stores and all the big-name fast-food chains here.
-It has a lot more options for accommodation than Barranco including high-end chains such as Belmond and JW Marriot, mid-range chains such as Casa Andina, and budget end hostel chains such as Flying Dog, Loki and Pirwa.
+It has a lot more options for accommodation than Barranco including high-end chains such as Belmond and JW Marriot, mid-range chains such as Casa Andina, and budget end hostel chains such as Flying Dog, Loki, and Pariwana.

 Miraflores is rather sleazy around the Parque Kennedy area with a lot of prostitution catering to tourists.
 And there are a whole host of bars and restaurants catering to the tourists, Irish pubs, free cocktail offers etc. Not all Miraflores is like that, much of it is a quiet residential area.
 But most of the tourist activity is concentrated close the Parque Kennedy and Larcomar- which is a shopping mall.
 And why travel to Peru to go to a shopping mall?